|

 - HABREN:

-the Latin form of Severn, name of a river in England.
+Old Welsh form of Severn, the name of a river in England where a

 - HAF: